GenEpi-GenPhySE/circDetector/AnnotationRules.md

      for a circRNA located on upstream strand,the End-circRNA corresponds exactly to an exonic 3' splice site OR
      for a circRNA located on reverse strand, the End-circRNA corresponds exactly to an exonic 5' splice site

-     Class-E``
+     [Class-3]
+     The circRNA is mapped inside an exon of a described gene
+          and
+     the strand of the circRNA is identical to the strand of the gene

+###     Class-E
-     the circRNA is retained in class-1 and in class-2 the both associated genes are identical
+     the circRNA is retained in [class-1] and in [class-2] the both associated genes are identical

-    [Class-I]
+###    Class-I
-     The circRNA is mapped inside an intron (same strand) and
+     The circRNA is mapped inside an intron
+         and
+     the strand of the circRNA is identical to the strand of the gene and
      The 5' boundary of the intron must be compatible with genomic coordinates of the circRNA: -5/5 nt and
      The 3' boundary of the intron must be compatible with genomic coordinates of the circRNA: -60/5 nt

-    [Class-3]
-     The circRNA is mapped inside an exon of a described gene (same strand)

-    [Class-SE]
+ ###   Class-SE
-     The circRNA is retained in Class-4
+     The circRNA is retained in Class-3
          and
      The described gene is not described as 'lnc', 'c', or 'pseudo'

-    [Class-HSE]
+ ###   Class-HSE
      The circRNA is retained in Class-4
         and
      The described gene is described as 'lnc', 'c', or 'pseudo'